ttscoff/bunch/using-bunch/preferences.md

 ## Bunch Editor

 Click the button to select an external editor for your Bunch files.
 You can hold down Command while clicking any Bunch in the menu to open its file in your editor.

+## Copy UUID

+This copies a unique identifier for the current Mac to your clipboard.
+This can be used in `startup` and `schedule if` frontmatter to only run as startup or add schedules on the current Mac.
+This is useful if you run Bunch on multiple machines and sync your Bunch folder.